 |I wonder if the biblical Lazarus had such a beard|

-We\’ve been reviewing some original Star Trek this last week and I\’m always, no matter how often I watch the show, struck by the difference of pacing compared to contemporary shows (even the Star Treks of the \’90s, now more than 20 years ago).
+We’ve been reviewing some original Star Trek this last week and I’m always, no matter how often I watch the show, struck by the difference of pacing compared to contemporary shows (even the Star Treks of the ’90s, now more than 20 years ago).
 The cheese and camp and production value are to be expected of a show of such means in its timeframe, but the slow pace is almost unfathomable to me.
-That pace (and the camp and the sometimes primitive writing) belie some severely deep themes, big ideas that made and make Star Trek what it is.
+That pace (and the camp and the sometimes primitive writing) belie some severely deep themes, big ideas that made and continue to make Star Trek what it is.

 |The struggle is real|

 Thomas Merton became a Catholic, and shortly thereafter a Trappist monk, at the outbreak of World War 2.
 He remarks in The Seven Storey Mountain that he “caused” World War 2.
 That we all did.
 All of us, our brokenness and inability to find peace and goodness, our dead-ness, culminates in war — in that case a terrible one on a global scale.
 The end of everything.
 So it is in the spiritual struggle, so it is with Lazarus.
 Existence (life) versus non-existence (sin).
 For sin is nothing.
 It is an absence, a void.
 In patristic traditions sin is often thought of as non-matter, having no form or life of its own.
 It’s a shadow.
 Just as Lazarus of our universe (matter) wrestles with Lazarus of the other universe (antimatter), so we fight in an inner-life of existence against non-existence.
 Sometimes we appear mad, sometimes we are at peace, but there is always a struggle.